-If simplicity and clarity were the buzzwords associated with the sweeping changes the USGA and R&A brought when modernizing the Rules of Golf in 2019, then inclusion and sustainability highlight the updates coming in 2023.
+If simplicity and clarity were the buzzwords associated with the sweeping changes the USGA and R&A brought when modernizing the Rules of Golf in 2019, then inclusion and sustainability highlight the updates that go into place in 2023.

-On Monday, officials with the two organizations revealed the revisions that await when the latest edition of the Rules of Golf go into effect on Jan.
-1, reinstituting the four-year cycle of regular updates.
+Officials with the two organizations revealed in November the revisions to the Rules of Golf that go into effect on Jan.
+1 with the reinstitution of the four-year cycle of regular updates.
 While far from the overhaul made last time, a handful of notable modifications are on their way.
 Among them are relaxing the rule for replacing damaged clubs, an intuitive exception for playing a ball that moves due to natural forces and an option for tournaments not to disqualify players who forget to sign a scorecard.
 Also notable is the fact that there will no longer be printed rules books (more on that later).

 Most significantly, on the heels of the USGA holding the inaugural U.S. Adaptive Open in July, the governing bodies are now fully incorporating the modified rules for players with disabilities into the playing rules with the addition of Rule 25.
 This does away with the need for committees to adopt a local rule for disabled golfers.

 “To move Rule 25 into the book, to make [it] always in effect, that’s significant not only for that individual but more so for awareness,” said Craig Winter, senior director, Rules of Golf and Amateur Status for the USGA.
 “A golf professional in a shop that sees these are there, they may see that for the very first time starting in 2023.
 For that reason, it’s a really big step for us, and we think it’s going to do a whole lot for the game of golf to open up avenues for individuals to play.”

 Brian Bemis competes during the final round at the U.S. Adaptive Open at Pinehurst in July.
 Come the new year, the Rules of Golf will for the first time fully incorporate rules for disabled players